American International Group (AIG) Q3 2017 Results - Earnings Call Transcript

 Brian Duperreault - American International Group, Inc.

 Good morning, and thank you for joining us to discuss our third quarter results.
 There's a lot to talk about this quarter, and I'll share my perspective on how I view results, the market and how our business is performing.
 To begin, this quarter, the industry experienced catastrophic losses that surpassed historic levels and had a deep impact on all of us.
-AIG's response to the catastrophes highlights our strengths, our market presence and undeniable value the insurance provides during these times of great loss

-Hurricane Harvey, in particular, hit home for AIG.
-As we have over 3,200 employees based in Houston.
+AIG's response to the catastrophes highlights our strengths, our market presence, and the undeniable value that insurance provides during these times of great loss.
+Hurricane Harvey, in particular, hit home for AIG, as we have over 3,200 employees based in Houston.
 I was very impressed with the execution of our business continuity plans for our Houston-based businesses.

-Due to our multiple location structure, all of these businesses were fully operational within a few days after Harvey hit.
-All I can say that our employees are extremely dedicated and work hard for our clients through this event, I am most proud of their compassion in serving their communities.

-We call them our Houston heroes and they share their stories as well as those of others across AIG, including those in Puerto Rico.
-These are people who are our greatest asset, and we believe their actions speak to the strength of AIG.

-Today, we've had over 11,000 claims from Harvey, Irma and Maria and our claims team and, in particular, distinguish themselves in this difficult time.
+Due to our multiple location structure, all these businesses were fully operational within a few days after Harvey hit.
+Well, I can say that our employees are extremely dedicated and work hard for our clients through this event, I am most proud of their compassion in serving their communities.
+We call them our Houston Heroes, and they share their stories as well as those of others across AIG, including those in Puerto Rico.
+It is our people who are our greatest asset, and we believe their actions speak to the strength of AIG.
+Today, we've had over 11,000 claims from Harvey, Irma, and Maria and our claims team, in particular, distinguish themselves in this difficult time.
 The severity of the recent catastrophic events forced AIG and all market participants to reassess appropriate pricing for the risks assumed.

-We successfully begun to raise rates in the wake of the catastrophes and we'll continue to do so.
+We successfully begun to raise rates in the wake of the catastrophes, and we'll continue to do so.
 We have recently seen other market participants follow across the property market.

-In addition, the CATs, this quarter results include additional actions on reserves for the 2016 accident year in particular.
+In addition to CATs, this quarter results include additional actions on reserves for the 2016 accident year in particular.
 I previously stated that our reserve process is reasonable and sound and the assessment continues to hold.
 You will note that there was no overall change for the accident years 2015 and prior on reserve subject to our ADC reinsurance agreement.
 However, this was our first chance to really view the 2016 accident year where we made many changes to our underwriting processes and tools.
 The 2016 accident year is still very green, but we saw greater-than-expected claim emergence this quarter and decided to be more cautious on the 2016 and 2017 accident years.

 Sid will comment further on our judgments in his remarks.
 The events of the quarter and my observations over the past six months are the basis for my plan going forward.
-The challenges on our Commercial business are ones that I've seen in the past and will be addressed by clear actions that I described as blocking and tackling.
+The challenges on our Commercial business are ones that I've seen in the past and will be addressed by clear actions that I describe as blocking and tackling.
 This quarter marks the base, from which I intend to grow profitably.
-Make no mistake, we have a great sense of urgency and have made changes.

-We have started with establishing an organization structure that plays to our strengths and we've announced this quarter -- we announced this quarter with General Insurance and Life and Retirement.
+Make no mistake, we have a great sense of urgency and have many (04:43) changes.
+We have started with establishing an organization structure that plays to our strengths and we've announced this quarter – we announced this quarter with General Insurance and Life and Retirement.
 We will return to a disciplined specialization in how we run our businesses.
-And we will have a more distant business segments with clear accountability for the P&L and integrity.
+And we will have more distant business segments with clear accountability for the P&L and unit integrity.

-I've already taken action in creating a more sensitive business unit called AIG Risk Management, or AIGRM, this business is distinct in how we market underwriting manage risk.
+I've already taken action in creating a more sensitive business unit called AIG Risk Management, or AIGRM.
+This business is distinct in how we market underwriting and manage risk.
 You will see more actions such as this, and I'm announcing today that we are reconstituting Lexington as a true standalone operation and best-in-class surplus lines writer.

-Finally, you heard me mentioned our distinct global footprint on past calls and it remains the core strength of the company, which we will build upon.
+Finally, you heard me mention our distinct global footprint on past calls and it remains the core strength of the company, which we will build upon.
 We announced earlier this week the addition of Chris Townsend, CEO of International General Insurance to lead these growth efforts.
 You will find a change in our philosophy on underwriting risk.
-As you may know, it's not my style to take large limits and retentions of risks.
+As you may know, it's not my style to take large limits and retention to risk.

 However, our challenge has been the size of limits and where we write in the tower for various classes of businesses.
 We will also partner closely with our reinsurers as they provide another valuable set of eyes into our book.
 Reinsurance is a capital management tool that allows us to better balance our capital and risk across our global businesses as well as manage our gross limits.
-Sid will comment more on this in his remarks.
+Peter will comment more on this in his remarks.
 Finally, in General Insurance, I've declared 2018 as a year of the underwriter.
-We made and continue to make great additions in underwriting talent and leadership and our taking actions to position them to perform.
+We made and continue to make great additions in underwriting talent and leadership and are taking actions to position them to perform.
 We will simplify our structure, so they're aligned with the market and incented to write profitable business.
 No one has commented more on the importance of data analytics and technology in our industry than me.

 However, it is the underwriter, properly armed with this information that is the central control point in our business.
-So it is important that we get the balance fact.
-Our use of technology data will complement the strength of seasoned underwriters with the skill set to evaluate business on a risk-by-risk basis.
+So, it is important that we get the balance back.
+Our use of technology and data will complement the strength of seasoned underwriters with the skill-set to evaluate business on a risk-by-risk basis.
 I'll take advantage of areas of specialization so that we better deliver resolutions to the market, building on our underwriting expertise and partnering with our reinsurer.

-I will expect this will take a bit of time, but you should expect actions and improvements each quarter with the goal of getting to sustainable underwriting profitability.
+I will expect this will take a bit of time, but you should expect actions and improvements each quarter with a goal of getting to sustainable underwriting profitability.
 These are the steps to improve profitability and achieve our goal of making AIG better than it has ever been.

-The benefit of our diversification was evident again, this quarter in our solid consumer results.
+The benefit of our diversification was evident again this quarter in our solid consumer results.
 Consumer reported over $1 billion in pre-tax operating earnings this quarter.
 These businesses continue to provide earnings stability to AIG and value diversity across products and geographies, which Kevin will speak to.

-Finally, on the topic of our recent de-designation as a non-bank SIFI, while this is an important milestone for the company.
+Finally, on the topic of our recent de-designation as a nonbank SIFI.
+Well, this is an important milestone for the company.
 And we believe it puts us on a level playing field with our competition.
 This positive action was the appropriate response given our size and risk exposure.
-Our views on growth, both organic and inorganic remained unchanged, and we will continue to pursue opportunities to grow AIG profitably.
+Our views on growth, both organic and inorganic remain unchanged, and we will continue to pursue opportunities to grow AIG profitably.

 With that, I'll turn it over to Sid to discuss the numbers.